videojs/rfcs/proposals/0003-vhs-next.md

 ### API limitations

 - The current playback engine is highly coupled with videojs and can't be used as a standalone player.
 There are many use cases where users want to build their own UI on top of the playback engine.
-- The current playback engine does not provide a robust events API for monitoring and obtaining a clear picture of the data flow.
+- The current playback engine does not provide a robust events API for monitoring and obtaining a clear data flow picture.
 - The current playback engine does not provide a robust Errors API, making diagnosing and narrowing issues difficult.
 - The current playback engine provides very limited interceptors API.
 - The current playback engine provides very limited configuration API.